mderriey/mderriey.github.io/_posts/2020-08-08-a-look-at-the-aspnet-core-logging-provider-for-app-service.md

 }
 ```

-### How the logging system is aware of options changes
+### How the logging system is made aware of options changes

-The logging system supports changes to the logging options by internally using an instance of `IOptionsMonitor<LoggerFilterOptions>`, and subscribing to its changes, triggering a reevaluation of which filters need to be applied.
+The logging system supports changes to the logging options by internally using an instance of `IOptionsMonitor<LoggerFilterOptions>` and subscribing to its changes, which when fired will trigger a reevaluation of which filters need to be applied.
 Without going into the filter selection logic, this piece of code from the `LoggerFactory` class reveals how it subscribes to changes:

 ```csharp